domlet/domlet.github.io/_posts/2026-01-04-storytelling-cube-tests.md

 But, I'm not that programmer.
 I help students explore game mechanics and experiment with novel digital instruments for storytelling and interaction.
 In the end, I like to know what's in the weeds, but that's not where I live.
 I'm now going to learn what we can build with just [Twine](https://www.youtube.com/watch?v=ZnARX2ToqYc&t=68s)!

+I spent less than 24 hours on these experiments (and the writeup).